-Ms. McKellar works closely with Dr. Keith Delman and Dr. Suephy Chen in coordinating care for melanoma and skin cancer patients.
+Ms. McKellar works closely with the cutaneous oncology team in coordinating care for patients with melanoma and other skin cancers.

 Titles and Roles